 With this knowledge, you’ll be able to write more readable, maintainable, and concise functions in Python.
 If you’re totally new to Python functions, then you can check out Defining Your Own Python Function before diving into this tutorial.

 Take the Quiz: Test your knowledge with our interactive “The Python return Statement” quiz.
-Upon completion you will receive a score so you can track your learning progress over time:
+You’ll receive a score upon completion to help you track your learning progress:

 Interactive Quiz